supreet11agrawal/Proposal/Proposal.md

 #### Stage 2
 ---

+In this period, I would work upon [`JointRV`](https://github.com/sympy/sympy/blob/master/sympy/stats/joint_rv_types.py#L22).
+As of now, the set for each component for a `JointRV` is equal to the Real set, which can not be changed.
+Work will be done on adding support for custom sets which the users can provide.

+Also, looking at the `joint_rv.py`, one can see that various functions need to be implemented for making joint distributions more robust.
+Primary examples which need utmost priority are [`where`](https://github.com/sympy/sympy/blob/fb7ed3c7d4dc437745db366f28c55d5963c55f0a/sympy/stats/joint_rv.py#L127), [`compute_density`](https://github.com/sympy/sympy/blob/fb7ed3c7d4dc437745db366f28c55d5963c55f0a/sympy/stats/joint_rv.py#L130), [`sample`](https://github.com/sympy/sympy/blob/fb7ed3c7d4dc437745db366f28c55d5963c55f0a/sympy/stats/joint_rv.py#L133) and [`probability`](https://github.com/sympy/sympy/blob/fb7ed3c7d4dc437745db366f28c55d5963c55f0a/sympy/stats/joint_rv.py#L136).

+Implementing `compute_density` isn't much of a challenge. `marginal_distribution` works by finding integral over all the other random variables (other than the one for which marginal distribution needs to be calculated) over the `S.Reals` domain.
+As I have mentioned above, this `S.Reals` is set dafault and cannot be changed by the user.
+Thus by changing limits to `lower_bound of x` to `x` for each random variable `x`, cdf can be calculated.

+Similarily, `where` can also be broken into two parts using `P(A/B) = P(Intersection(A, B))/P(B)`.
+The same has been implemented for univariate distributions.
+Once all these functions are implemented `probability` will just show results on a basis of these.

-Implementing multivariate distributions will help me understand more how I should implement stochastic processes.
-In this period I would like to introduce a few more bivariate distributions to Sympy.
-Right now, I am focusing mainly on bivariate distributions.
-If time permits, then I would work upon multivariate distributions as well.
+Also, implementing multivariate distributions will help me understand more how I should implement stochastic processes.
+In this period I would like to introduce a few more multivariate distributions to Sympy.

 A typical bivariate distribution will look like: